rradczewski/ymmv/_posts/2017-02-06-Continuing_my_journey_as_a_Freelance_Software_Crafter.md

 ## Sharing my knowledge

-Organizing the [Software Craftsmanship Community in Berlin](http://www.meetup.com/Software-Craftsmanship-Berlin/) for the last two years has taught me what it takes to host and facilitate group workshops.
+Organizing the [Software Craft Community in Berlin](http://www.meetup.com/Software-Craftsmanship-Berlin/) for the last two years has taught me what it takes to host and facilitate group workshops.
 For over 2300 members, we're organizing a Coding Kata every month and a few full-day coderetreats every year and I'm always there helping people to get into TDD, pair programming, new programming languages and more.

 I put all my experience, patience and empathy into coaching people, be it mentoring novices to get them up to speed with JavaScript, or facilitating workshops for whole teams to get them into the practices of Extreme Programming.